Karolis30/Nat-OSPF-ACL/README.md

 Use process ID 10 for OSPF activation on all routers.

 a.
-Activate OSPF by configuring the interfaces of the network devices in the Satellite network, where required.
+Activate OSPF by configuring the interfaces of the network devices in the Satellite network, where required. used by exit interface

 b.
-Activate OSPF using network statements and inverse masks on the routers in the Corporate network.
+Activate OSPF using network statements and inverse masks on the routers in the Corporate network. use by wild card

-Note: For the purposes of this assessment, please enter the network statements in the following order:

 1)     On RTR-D